-5.9 RCS actions
+5.9 RCS Actions

 Future research and knowledge acquisition is required to improve the planning, implementation and evaluation of biodiversity management activities.
-The areas identified as a focus for the next six years are:
+The focus for the North Central CMA and partners over the next six years are:

 - Better understanding the condition and trend of remnant vegetation across the region and in particular in our priority areas using established monitoring and assessment techniques. - Improved understanding of the effect of management interventions on vegetation condition and habitat. - Better understanding the responses of significant flora and fauna to management intervention.